Cailyn Hansen

 - Link in course materials

-- Silvia Federici, Caliban and the Witch.
-Women, The Body, and Primitive Accumulation ("The Great Caliban: The Struggle Against the Rebel Body")
+- Silvia Federici, Caliban and the Witch ("The Great Caliban")

 - Link in course materials

-- Optional: James Webb, The Occult Underground (on rationality and its shadow)
+- Optional: James Webb, The Occult Underground (Introduction + Chapter 8)

 Session 4: Winter Solstice Traditions and their Origins